nat-n/poethepoet/README.rst

 Task help text
 --------------

-You can specifiy help text to be shown alongside the task name in the list of available tasks (such as when executing poe with no arguments), by adding a help key like so:
+You can specify help text to be shown alongside the task name in the list of available tasks (such as when executing poe with no arguments), by adding a help key like so:

 .. code-block:: toml